rootwork/GET/README.md

 - `config.js` contains general project configuration
 - `tailwind.config.js` contains TailwindCSS configuration
 - `src` and subdirectories contain the source HTML, (S)CSS, JS and images
-- Build processes will generate files in `dist`
+- Build processes will generate files in `dist` (dev) and `build` (prod)

 ## Notes

 `.gitignore` excludes the `dist` (dev) and `build` (prod) folders, as well as the built CSS (i.e. post-Sass, pre-Tailwind) in the `src` file.
 Modify as necessary for your project.

 The responsive image _markup_ generation is just regex string replacement.
-In larger projects, a more robust templating system would make much more sense, for instance see how a Hugo theme I've contributed to handles it.
+In larger projects, a more robust templating system would make much more sense, for instance see how a Hugo theme I've contributed to [handles it](https://github.com/chipzoller/hugo-clarity/blob/master/layouts/partials/image-feature.html#L35-L71).

 Originally forked from [lazymozek/gulp-with-tailwindcss](https://github.com/lazymozek/gulp-with-tailwindcss).